yibab/niner_security/README.md

 # Team's Progress
-Currenlty we are working on the admin dashboard to display posts made by the users.
+Currently we are working on polishing the admin and user applications to ensure no oversight from previous sprints